We Love Nut Free Bakeries and Restaurants!

-San Diego – Starry Lane Bakerynew location in San Diego (they moved from Santee).
-Free from top allergens: gluten, peanut, tree nut, egg, dairy, soy.
+San Diego – Starry Lane Bakery new location in San Diego (they moved from Santee).
+Free from top 10 allergens including gluten, peanut, tree nut, egg, dairy, soy.

 San Mateo – Sibby’s Cupcakery Nut Free (uses coconut).
 This is where I buy nut free cupcakes for my family.
 Egg free and gluten free options are also available.
 I needed dairy free cupcakes in a hurry and purchased carrot cakes and chocolate cakes without frosting, Sibby’s saved the day!